 Allowable Amounts are the maximum amounts, determined by BCBSTX, that the Plan could pay for Benefits for Covered Health Services while the Plan is in effect.
-The Plan payment reduces the Allowable Amount for any applicable Deductibles, Copayments, and/or Coinsurance amounts the Participant could be responsible for as indicated in Table 2 in Section 4, How The Plan Works and Tables 3 & 4 in Section 5, Schedule of Benefits and Coverage.
+The Plan payment reduces the Allowable Amount for any applicable Deductibles, Copayments, and/or Coinsurance amounts the Participant could be responsible for as indicated in Table 2 in Section 4, How the Plan Works for Medicare Eligible Return-to-Work Retirees and their Medicare-Eligible Dependents, and Out-Of-Country Participants and Tables 3 and 4 in Section 5, Schedule of Benefits and Coverage.
 Allowable Amount determinations are subject to BCBSTX' reimbursement policy guidelines, as described in Addendum - Calculating Allowable Amounts.

 BCBSTX enters into agreements with Providers who agree to accept the Allowable Amount.
 When you use Contracted Providers, you are not responsible for the difference in the Allowable Amounts and the amount the Provider bills.
 When you use Providers that are not in your Network, and you receive Non-Network Covered Health Services, the Plan will not pay Benefits until you have met your Annual Non-Network Deductible, and you may be responsible for paying, directly to the Non-Contracted Provider, any difference between the amount the Provider bills you and the Allowable Amount.
 This is also referred to as Balance Billing.
-For more information on how your share of the cost for Covered Health Services is impacted by using a Contracted or Non-Contracted Provider, see Accessing Benefits in this Section 4, How The Plan Works.
+For more information on how your share of the cost for Covered Health Services is impacted by using a Contracted or Non-Contracted Provider, see Accessing Benefits in this Section 4, How the Plan Works for Medicare Eligible Return-to-Work Retirees and their Medicare-Eligible Dependents, and Out-Of-Country Participants.

-To find an estimate of your share of the cost for health care services or procedures before you go to the doctor or hospital, log in to your Blue Access for Members account online at www.healthselectoftexas.com and search for specific procedures within the HealthSelect Provider Finder.
+To find an estimate of your share of the cost for health care services or procedures before you go to the doctor or Hospital, log in to your Blue Access for Members account online at www.healthselectoftexas.com and search for specific procedures within the HealthSelect Provider Finder.
 You can also call a BCBSTX Personal Health Assistant toll-free at (800) 252-8039 (TTY: 711) for help.